aamend/spark-gdelt/README.md

 How to cite this work:

-- Aamend, Graner, Nilsson and Sainudiin (2020-2021).
+- Aamend, Graner and Sainudiin (2020-2021).
 A Scalable Library for GDELT: the Global Database of Events, Language and Tone. https://github.com/lamastex/spark-gdelt/

 Many thanks to Andrew Morgan and Antoinne Amend.
 The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.